-'We now respect any form of human relations that is good and president of the prestigious Ottawa-based institute.
+'We now respect any form of huloving,' stated Ms. Mozah Zemans, president of the prestigious Ottawa-based institute.

-Executive members of the Institiute said that unmarried couples. single parent units, and coopera-
+Executive members of the Institiute said that unmarried couples, single parent units, and coopera-

-People have become servants of The only social institutions geared to ional family, and as a result human relations are being eroded, they said.
+People have become servants of ional family, and as a result human relations are being eroded, they said.

-The Institute, formed to direct research into problems of modern family life, will expand its position from one which implicitly
+The Institute, formed to direct research into problems of modern family life will expand its position from one which implicitly